In this guide I show how to remove and replace the LCD screen on a Dell Inspiron N4010 laptop.

 The video cable secured by sticky tape to connector.

 Unplug the video cable.

 Now you can remove and replace the LCD screen with a new one.

-You can search for a new replacement LCD screen using the model number printed on the back of the original screen.
+You can search for a new replacement LCD screen using the model number printed on the back of the original one.

-While replacing the screen you’ll have to transfer left and right mounting brackets from the older screen to the new one.
+During the replacement process you’ll have to transfer left and right mounting brackets from the older screen to the new one.

 Each bracket secured by three screws.

-Remove all screws, separate the bracket from the old screen and screw it to the new screen.
+Remove all screws, separate the bracket and transfer it.

-Assemble the laptop following all disassembly steps in the reverse order.
+Assemble the display following all disassembly steps in the reverse order.